 Caused by an intracellular parasite called Rickettsia rickettsii, this disease is transmitted to dogs through the bite of an infected Rocky Mountain wood tick, American dog tick, or brown dog tick.

-For transmission to occur an unfed tick needs to be attached to your dog for more than 10 hours, however, if a tick has already fed, it is capable of transmitting the disease to your dog in as little as 10 minutes after attachment.
+For transmission to occur an unfed tick needs to be attached to your dog for more than 10 hours, however, if a tick has already been fed, it is capable of transmitting the disease to your dog in as little as 10 minutes after attachment.